busysteve/XMLTag/README.md

-XMLTag: A recursive XML wrapper class for reading and writing XML in C++
+XMLTag: A recursive XML wrapper class for reading and writing XML in C++ (That now outputs JSON too)
 ======================================================================

 A simple multi-platform C++ xml parser